bravoalpha79/k9-zen/test-procedure.md

 **_Issue #3_**: The modal just appears (pops up) instead of fading in as expected.

 **_Investigation_**:
-_Subsequent code analysis of training.html revealed that the modal class of the two affected modals wrongly contains_ flipXin _and_ flipYin _respectively.
-This is a leftover from a previous in-project experiment with modal animations as provided by [UpLabs](https://www.uplabs.com/posts/30-bootstrap-modal-animation-effects).
-Since it had been determined that the proposed custom animations require JavaScript code modifications, and the use of JS is outside the scope of this project, the experiment was abandoned, but the aforementioned code pieces remained in the modal code by mistake.
+_Subsequent code analysis of training.html revealed that the modal class of the two affected modals wrongly contained_ flipXin _and_ flipYin _respectively.
+This was a leftover from a previous in-project experiment with modal animations as provided by [UpLabs](https://www.uplabs.com/posts/30-bootstrap-modal-animation-effects).
+Since it had been determined that the proposed custom animations required JavaScript code modifications, and the use of JS is outside the scope of this project, the experiment was abandoned, but the aforementioned code pieces remained in the modal code by mistake.
 This caused the affected modals to appear with no animation._

 **_Solution_**:
 1. In training.html, replace the code "flipXin" and "flipYin" respectively with "fade" (default Bootstrap modal animation).